Want the perfect workout program?Take Quiz

 Related: Why Pre-Workout Timing is Important

+The question on every lifter's mind: Is pre-workout bad for you?
 As with any supplementation you should consult with your doctor before beginning any new regimen.
 However, some research shows that pre-workouts are for the most part safe and if any side effects are present then they’re usually mild.
 The side effects can range depending on ingredients used in the formula.

 Some side effects can include: